pinellolab/haystack_bio/README.md

 Go into the folder with the test data:

 	cd TEST_DATASET

-Then run the haystack_pipeline command using the provided samples_names.txt file :

-	haystack_pipeline samples_names.txt hg19

 If you use a Docker image instead run with the following command: